Section 4(a)(2) and Rule 506(b) Exempt Offerings – Securities Lawyer 101

-Section 4(a)(2) of the Securities Act of 1933, as amended (the “Securities Act”) exempts certain securities offerings from the SEC’s registration requirements when the transactions are by an issuer and do not involve a public offering of securities.
+Section 4(a)(2) of the Securities Act of 1933, as amended (the “Securities Act”) exempts Rule 506(b) securities offerings from the SEC’s registration requirements when the transactions are by an issuer and do not involve a public offering of securities.
 Rule 506(b) is used by both private and public companies seeking to raise capital without the use of general solicitation and advertising.

 To qualify a securities offering for the Section 4(a)(2) exemption, investors in the offering must:

 - either have enough knowledge and experience in finance and business matters to be “sophisticated investors” who are able to evaluate the risks and merits of the investment, or be able to bear the investment’s economic risk; and